weaveworks-guides/weave-net-legacy/vagrant.md

 When we just say _"login to `vm-X`"_, it implies _"open another terminal, go to the directory of the guide and run `vagrant ssh vm-X`"_.

-In step-by-step sections of our guides you will see command prefixed with remote prompt of the shell, just as it will appear to you, but we do not show it when you are expected to copy several commands at once or run something on your local machine (e.g. `vagrant up` as it appears above).
+In step-by-step sections of our guides you will see commands prefixed with the remote prompt of the shell, just as it will appear to you, but we do not show it when you are expected to copy several commands at once or run something on your local machine (e.g. `vagrant up` as it appears above).